MarinaOrzechowski/CNN-on-Quick-Draw-dataset/README.md

 https://draw-learn.herokuapp.com/

 This is an intuitive web application that combines entertainment and leaning.
 You begin by drawing something, and the application will recognize the object.
 It will also provide you with some interesting/fun fact about that object.
-Draw&Learn was created in Flask and it uses a trained convolutional neural network model to guess the drawen objects.
+Draw&Learn was created in Flask and it uses a trained convolutional neural network model to recognize the drawn objects.

 ## How to run this app
 (The following instructions apply to Windows command line.)